|Download Quant Power Book (800+ Pages)||Free Download Now|

 - Present perfect (Has/have+Past participle):

-It indicates an action that has just been completed.
-It is also used to indicate a past action as continuing to the present moment.
+This tense indicates an action that has just been completed, usually used to denote an action that began in the past but continued until the present moment.

 E.g.: He has solved the sum.